Gastroenterology is a fast-moving and hugely varied specialty.

 - Clarity & relevance most important - The major purpose of this question is to assess communication skills.
 Thus, you should select a topic that is relevant to gastroenterology, and which you can present with clarity.
 This is more important than trying to impress by choosing a subject that is esoteric or complex.
 The topic should be relevant to your application where possible.

-- Five minute time limit - Your presentation must last for no more than five minutes.
-Please note that you will be stopped after five minutes so as to allow further discussion to take place, so try and get your main points across before then.
+- Four minute time limit - Your presentation must last for no more than four minutes.
+Please note that you will be stopped after four minutes so as to allow further discussion to take place, so try and get your main points across before then.
 At the same time, bear in mind that interviewers will be assessing the level, depth and content of your presentation, as well as expecting some structure.

 -